Skip to Content

 • Doordash earnings (or delivery apps like Grubhub, Uber Eats, or Instacart, rideshare companies like Uber and Lyft, or any other app)

 The IRS doesn't require an odometer reading.
-But it's good practice.
+However, it's a good practice.
 It gives you a reference point for how many miles you drove.
 The odometer reading can be compared to maintenance records to provide legitimacy if it ever comes to an audit.
-It can also give you a point of reference if you forgot to record your start or end point of a trip.
+It can also give you a point of reference if you forget to record your start or end point of a trip.

-I've heard it said that a lot of auditors still prefer the written mileage records over GPS generated logs.
+I've heard it said that a lot of auditors still prefer written mileage records over GPS-generated logs.
 The odometer reading ties the trip to a particular vehicle, whereas with GPS there's no way of knowing if you were in your car or on a bus or what.

 The column for earnings is as much as anything a point of reference.
-However, it also adds legitimacy to your business purpose.
-In fact, saying I earned for Doordash, Grubhub, Uber Eats is pretty much declaring the business purpose of the trip without having to list a purpose separately.
+It also adds legitimacy to your business purpose.
+In fact, saying I earned for Doordash, Grubhub, Uber Eats, or someone else is pretty much declaring the business purpose of the trip without having to list a purpose separately.

 2. Manually entering a mileage log on Google Sheets (or any other spreadsheet)